-Corporate revenue, incremental Intelligent Edge revenue, HPE annualized revenue run-rate, and operating profit metrics were used for the fiscal 2023 annual incentives for all corporate NEOs.
-The inclusion of incremental Intelligent Edge revenue and HPE annualized revenue run-rate reinforces the importance of our strategic growth areas including our as-a-service transition.
-The annual incentive programs for Mr. Mottram and Mr. MacDonald were based on business segment revenue, business segment operating profit, HPE annualized revenue run-rate, and business services orders (Mr. MacDonald only).
+Corporate revenue, incremental Intelligent Edge revenue, HPE annualized revenue run-rate, and non-GAAP operating profit (i.e., non-GAAP earnings from operations) metrics were used for the fiscal 2024 annual incentives for all corporate NEOs.
+The weighting mix for corporate revenue, incremental Intelligent Edge revenue and HPE annualized revenue run-rate were updated from fiscal 2023 weightings of 35%, 5%, and 10% respectively, to reinforce the importance of our strategic growth areas including our as-a-service transition.

+The annual incentive programs for Ms. Russo and Mr. MacDonald were based on business segment results.
+For Ms. Russo, the metrics were business segment revenue, business segment operating profit (i.e., business segment earnings from operations), HPE annualized revenue run-rate, and business segment as-as-service orders.
+As was reported in our April 1, 2024 Form 8-K, the HRC Committee updated its initially approved metrics for Mr. MacDonald's annual incentive program in order to reflect expansion in his scope of duties that occurred after the initial metrics were approved.
+In connection with this April 1, 2024 approval, the HRC Committee established Mr. MacDonald's annual incentive metrics as business segment revenue, business segment operating profit, business segment services orders, and AI hardware orders.
 These metrics were important annual measures to drive stockholder value through the Company's strategy and business results.

 The achievement of certain individual performance-based MBO goals may result in a range between a 20% increase and 20% decrease to financial funding to determine the final annual incentive payout for each NEO.
 The MBO goals were established at the beginning of the performance period and were measured objectively following the end of the fiscal year.